Overview of search in SharePoint Server 2013

 |Search database name||Description|

-Stores tracking information and details about crawled items such as documents and URLs.
+Stores tracking information and historical information about crawled items such as documents and URLs.
 It also stores information such as the last crawl time, the last crawl ID and the type of update (add, update, delete) during the last crawl.

 Stores unprocessed information that is extracted by the content processing component and information about search clicks.
 The analytics processing component analyzes this information.